 Searching for a new story time to shake things up?
-We’ve rounded up 10 that are as interesting, fun and quirky as the Puget Sound neighborhoods they serve.
+We’ve rounded up 11 that are as interesting, fun and quirky as the Puget Sound neighborhoods they serve.
 What's more, they're all free (or almost-free)!
 All events are drop-ins unless otherwise noted, but most require reservations for groups.
 And always double-check to make sure it's happening!
 (And send more story time tips to firstname.lastname@example.org.)

 Boats and books!
 The Center for Wooden Boats on South Lake Union hosts this free ocean-themed story time twice a month aboard Northwest Seaport's historic Arthur Foss tugboat (located on the Historic Ships Wharf, just west of the floating Boathouse and North of MOHAI).
 Arrive early or stay after to explore the tugboat with your child.
-And combine it with a trip to MOHAI in its awesome new digs.
+And combine it with a trip to MOHAI in its centrally-located new digs.
 (Kids are free!)
 Call 206-382-2628 for more information.

-When: Every second and fourth Thursday, 11 a.m.–1 p.m.
+When: Every second and fourth Thursday, 11 a.m.–noon

-Small Frye: Storytelling + Art, Seattle, First Hill
+Small Frye: Storytelling + Art, Seattle (First Hill)

-When: First Fridays of the month: storytelling from 10:30–11:00 a.m.; art from 11:15–11:45 a.m.
+When: First Fridays of the month: storytelling from 10:30–11 a.m.; art from 11:15–11:45 a.m.
 Attendance at storytelling is required to participate in the art activity (register in advance), but families are free to drop in for story time alone.

-When: first Wednesdays, 10–11 a.m.
+When: Wednesdays and Saturdays, 10–11 a.m.

 Cost: $2/person; arrive early to snag a spot

-Ages: Recommended for ages 4–7
+Ages: Recommended for ages 4–7 with adult

-Cost: $8; book tickets in advance
+Cost: $8 per person; book tickets in advance

 Firefighter Story Time, Seattle Public Libraries